...Dang Mau Tuu...

 – 2006: Group Exhibition of four artists at Tu Do Gallery, in HCM City.

-– At each term of festival in Hue in 2002, 2004, 2006: Group Exhibition in Art Café- Nhu Hue River.
+– At each term of festivals in Hue in 2002, 2004, 2006: Group Exhibition in Art Café- Nhu Hue River.

 – Participated in some Exhibitions held by the Vietnam Fine Arts Association and in almost every exhibition in the area.

-– 2011: Group exhibition of 3 artists from Hue at Phuong Mai Gallery in November, including artists Phan Thanh Binh, Dang Mau Tuu and Le Nhuong.
+– 2011: Group exhibition of 3 artists from Hue at Phuong Mai Gallery in November, including artists Phan Thanh Binh, Dang Mau Tuu, and Le Nhuong.

 * AWARDS: